 Acknowledgment

-As is standard with publications, the FWF must also be mentioned for research data (e.g., in the metadata).
+As is standard with publications, the FWF must also be acknowledged for research data (e.g., in the metadata).
 The following consistent naming must must be strictly observed: Austrian Science Fund (FWF) [grant DOI]

 Documentation

-The Open Access activities and compliance with the Open Access Policy must be demonstrated in the final report to the FWF.
-This is done by specifying the persistent identifiers (e.g., DOI) under which the research data can be viewed and downloaded.
+Open access activities and compliance with the Open-Access Policy must be documented in the Final Project Report to the FWF by providing persistent identifiers (e.g., DOI) where the research data can be viewed and downloaded.